CNiemans/CNiemans/README.md

 - 👀 I’m interested in algo trading
 - proficiency in python, sql, hadoop
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on algo trading
+- 💞️ I’m looking to collaborate on big data, algo trading
 - 📫 How to reach me by message

 <!---